oberstet/scratchbox/freebsd/cruncher/cruncher_final.md

 ## Maximum number of open FDs

-Add the following to the end of /etc/sysctl.conf and do sysctl -p:
+Add the following to the end of `/etc/sysctl.conf` and do `sysctl -p`:

 ```
 fs.file-max = 16777216
 fs.pipe-max-size = 134217728
 ```

-Modify /etc/security/limits.conf for the following
+Modify `/etc/security/limits.conf` for the following

 ```
 # wildcard does not work for root, but for all other users